|No. 2 Virginia at 2017 NCAA Tennis Championship|

 |Additional Information||Twitter | Coach Boland Twitter | Instagram | Facebook | 2017 Stats | Match Notes (.pdf)|

-The Cavaliers have won three of the last four NCAA Championships (2013, 15 and 16), have advanced to the Round of 16 each of the last 14 years and are looking for their 13th-straight trip to the quarterfinals.
+The Cavaliers have won three of the last four NCAA Championships (2013, 15 and 16), have now advanced to the quarterfinals each of the last 13 years.
 Virginia has reached the semifinals in each of the last seven years and nine of the last 10 seasons.
 Virginia is the only ACC team to ever make it to the semifinals of the tournament, however, Wake Forest and North Carolina are playing one another on Saturday at 4 p.m. with a spot in the semifinals on the line.
 No. 5 UCLA and host-team No. 13 Georgia will also play on Saturday at 4 p.m. to determine the fourth semifinalist.